Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 Quality Control Issues

-Research on peptide safety shows concerning patterns.
+Research on peptide safety highlights concerning patterns.
 The peptide market operates with minimal oversight.
 Research chemical companies often have significant quality control problems, including:

 - Incorrect dosing (sometimes 50% different than labeled)